alvdarmawan/elysrapor/README.md

 - `Nilai 1`–`Nilai 8`: number 0–100, or a letter grade (`A`, `B`, `B+`, or combinations like `AA` = A + A).
 Numbers are averaged; letters become extra points (A = 3, B+ = 2, B = 1).
-- `Tugas dan Latihan` and `Ulangan Harian` are optional — leave blank if a class doesn't use them.
+- `Tugas dan Latihan` and `Ulangan Harian` are optional, leave blank if unused.
 - Blank rows and blank PTS/PAS are handled but flagged in the warnings.

 **Output** (`output.xlsx`): one sheet per class in the school's official